AliHamza-071/AI_ML_Engingeer/README.md

 ## Project Overview

-This repository is designed for learning and demonstration purposes.
-It showcases diverse AI/ML applications, ranging from customer segmentation and sentiment analysis to anomaly detection in financial data and satellite imagery analysis.
+This repository is designed for learning, demonstration, and portfolio purposes.
+It contains diverse AI/ML applications:
+- Unsupervised customer segmentation
+- Fake news detection with NLP and deep learning
+- Sentiment analysis of reviews
+- Anomaly detection in financial time-series data
+- Satellite imagery analysis

 ---